Grunwald Square (town square in Wrocław): History

 The Grunwald Square was originally built in the late 20th century as a major southwest-northeast thoroughfare named Kaiserstraße (Imperial Street), which was designed to connect two newly constructed bridges, Grunwald Bridge and Szczytniki Bridge.
 During the Siege of Breslau in 1945, in the final months of World War II, the entire residential district along the Kaiserstraße was razed by order of the German Gauleiter Karl Hanke to construct a military airfield intended for use in resupplying the fortress city ("Festung Breslau").
 The area remained undeveloped for a long time after World War II, and the huge empty space came to resemble a square rather than a street, influencing the post-war name change into plac Grunwaldzki (Grunwald Square).
+The first development plan for this area was drawn up by Marian Spychalski in late 1949.
+In 1951, the SARP announced a competition for the design of Grunwaldzki Square.
+All the designs were in the style of Socialist Realism and were never implemented.
 Post-war development started in the 1950s with construction of new buildings for the Wrocław University of Science and Technology, which was followed by new projects for two other nearby universities, Wrocław University of Environmental and Life Sciences (then known as Agricultural Academy in Wrocław) and the University of Wrocław.
 A major communist-era landmark, the Manhattan Estate complex, colloquially known as "Sedesowce" (lit. toilet seats) or "Manhattan", was built in 1967-1975 at the western end of the square, while another landmark, "Kredka" and "Ołówek" student houses, were constructed in 1975-1982 at the eastern end.
 The central part of the square remained undeveloped until a redevelopment in 2006, and housed an improvised, open air market.